Speech World Model: Causal State-Action Planning with Explicit Reasoning for Speech: Reproducibility Statement

 \section{Reproducibility Statement}

-To ensure the reproducibility of our results, we will make our source code, including implementation, training, and evaluation scripts, publicly available at \url{https://github.com/eureka235/eureka235.github.io}.
-All datasets used are public and cited accordingly.
+All datasets used in this work are public and cited accordingly.
 The main experimental setup is described in Sec. \ref{sec:exp}.
-For a more detailed breakdown of the model architecture, hyperparameters, and implementation specifics, please refer to Appendix. \ref{app:data} - \ref{appendix:metric-score}.
+For a more detailed breakdown of the model architecture, hyperparameters, implementation specifics, and evaluation protocol, please refer to Appendix. \ref{app:data} - \ref{appendix:metric-score}.